-I'm an associate producer for the Smithsonian's Sidedoor podcast, and a journalist who believes in sound and text as powerful tools for audiences to dive into and understand the ideas that shape our world.
+I'm the host and associate producer for the Smithsonian's Sidedoor podcast, and a journalist who believes in using audio to enable audiences to delve deep into the ideas that shape our world.

 HOSTING & INTERVIEWING

 Reality TV and Other Things We Secretly Love for To The Best of Our Knowledge